 Elon is mining asteroids and I'm just sitting here making modals.
 Not even good modals.
 Just modals.
 For Inertia.
 Again.

-Look, someone had to do it.
-And apparently that someone is me, a person who could have spent this time learning Rust, contributing to actual open source infrastructure, or at minimum touching grass.
+Look, someone has to do it.
+I could be spending this time learning Rust, contributing to actual open source infrastructure, or at minimum touching grass.
 Instead, I present to you Inertia X UI — a UI component library for Inertia X, built with the same energy as a 2 AM "how hard could it be" decision.

 What Is This, Exactly?